menm/EPA1352-Lab/EPA1352-G14-A4/README.md

   bridge conditions.
 These on their end cause delays in travel times, see EPA1352-G14-A4/data/A4_scenarios.csv

 The "notebooks" folder with:
-* A4_datacleaning.ipynb, which contains the data cleaning process and output, in this notebook the traffic densities for the road segments were calculated (code isn't perfect, some manual changes had to be made)
+* A4_datacleaning_traffic.ipynb, which contains the data cleaning process fro RMMS files, in this notebook the traffic densities for the road segments were calculated (code isn't perfect, some manual changes had to be made)
+* A4_datacleaning.ipynb, which contains the data cleaning process for the BMMS and roads files to find intersections (code isn't perfect, some manual changes had to be made)
 * A4_networkx_analysis.ipynb, which contains code to calculate betweenness centrality for intersections in the road network
 * A4_data_analysis.ipynb, which contains code to generate figures for mapping criticality and bridge condition
 * A4_data_analysis_2.iypnb, which contains code to generate graphs and figures for vulnerability